myparcelnl/docker-images/README.md

 # MyParcel Docker Images

 Docker images we use in our open source projects.
+All images have `linux/amd64` and `linux/arm64` variants.

 ## Contents